chromium/chromium/docs/security/sheriff.md

 Tips for reproducing bugs:

-* For any sort of a crash, CHECK/DCHECK or memory safety problem [use ClusterFuzz](clusterfuzz-for-sheriffs.md).
-As well as reproducing bugs, ClusterFuzz will help you with lots of subsequent bisection and labelling tasks.
 * Assume that test cases may be malicious.
 You should only reproduce bugs on your local machine if you're completely certain that you understand 100% of the test case.
 If not, use a disposable virtual machine.
 If you're inside Google, a good way to do this is using [Redshell](https://goto.google.com/redshell-for-chrome-sheriffs).
+* For any sort of a crash, CHECK/DCHECK or memory safety problem [use ClusterFuzz](clusterfuzz-for-sheriffs.md).
+As well as reproducing bugs, ClusterFuzz will help you with lots of subsequent bisection and labelling tasks.
+Currently ClusterFuzz cannot guard against malicious test cases, so be just as paranoid as if you were running a test case locally.
 * [Instructions for using an Android emulator can be found here](/docs/android_emulator.md).
 If you're inside Google, we have a [guide for testing using Google infrastructure](https://goto.google.com/android-for-chrome-sheriffs).